 However if you want to manipulate text, or work with specific fields of

-a file, you’ll probably want to use a more specific tool, like sed
+a file, you’ll probably want to use a more specific tool, like sed or

 For advanced text searching, like with natural langauge processing, it’s probably time to use a language with dedicated libraries to help you achieve your task.